ashim-mahara/mcp-terminal-honeypot/README.md

 ## Overview

 I wanted to explore `docker diff` so I made this simple honeypot for a typical terminal mcp server.
-Currently it only extracts file artifcats from the server.
+Currently it only extracts file artifacts from the server.
 There is support for excluding paths and file extensions (simple not magic headers).

+The mcp server currently interacts with the underlying system using my [py-agterm](https://github.com/ashim-mahara/py-agterm) terminal mcp server.

 ## Usage